Find trends, advice and value at these special breakout sessions during TC Disrupt 2021 – TechCrunch

 I enjoyed the big marquee speakers from companies like Uber, but it was the individual breakout presentations where you really started to get into the meat of the conversation and see how these mobile partnerships come to life. — Karin Maake, senior director of communications at FlashParking

-Now’s the time to start planning your Disrupt 2021 schedule, and you don’t want to miss out on these informative presentations:
+Now’s the time to start planning your Disrupt 2021 schedule, and you don’t want to miss out on these informative presentations.

 The Missing Block to Bring Crypto to the Masses

 With the emergence of concepts such as NFT and GameFi, socialization prosperities are bringing new energy to the crypto world.
 Known as the People’s Exchange, KuCoin is committed to exploring disruptive technologies and genius ideas to bring crypto closer to the masses.
 In this session, you will hear from KuCoin CEO Johnny Lyu on what is the outlook of the evolving crypto market and how to achieve better trading experience for cryptocurrency investors.
-Brought to you by KuCoin
+Brought to you by KuCoin.

 Humanizing AI: How Brands Are Revolutionizing Customer Experience in an increasingly Digital World

 Empathy deficit is the largest imminent threat to a businesses’ growth, but there’s hope.
 Humanized AI is allowing brands to create empathetic customer experiences by offering uniquely personal interactions with digital people.
 But what is empathy, really?
 And how can it help brands and storytellers better connect with their audiences in a cookie-less world?
 Soul Machines’ co-founder and CBO Greg Cross explains how embracing AI could be just the competitive advantage your brand needs.
-Brought to you by Soul Machines
+Brought to you by Soul Machines.

 Revolutionizing the Global Metaverse Economy

 Together Labs is leveraging the power of blockchain technology to create the new metaverse economy where users can buy, sell, invest and shape its future.
 Earlier this year, Together Labs launched VCOIN, the first global, digital currency that can be used in and out of the metaverse.
 VCOIN makes it possible for users to play to earn real value and then convert that value to cash.
 Soon, Together Labs will introduce additional blockchain offerings to accelerate the transition to a complete blockchain economy, setting the economic model for other metaverses to follow.
-Brought to you by VCOIN
+Brought to you by VCOIN.

-Securing your journey to IPO from the start
+Securing Your journey to IPO from the start

 Without the right governance tools in place at a company’s inception, a business becomes susceptible to risks as it scales.
 Adopting governance practices early in a business’s growth process sets them up for long-term growth and a successful IPO.
 Hear leadership perspectives for securing your business growth in a time of rapid change.
-Brought to you by Diligent Corporation
+Brought to you by Diligent Corporation.

-You’ve Raised Your Seed Round—Now What?
+You’ve Raised Your Seed Round — Now What?
 Preparing for Your Series A

 The first hurdle has been cleared: initial funding is in the bank.
-You’re hiring more talent, seeing the beginnings of a finished product with clear evidence of traction, and experiencing the coveted growth that previously felt just out of reach.
+You’re hiring more talent, seeing the beginnings of a finished product with clear evidence of traction and experiencing the coveted growth that previously felt just out of reach.
 Before you know it, the decision to raise for what is arguably the most competitive round is staring you in the face.
-In this panel, join Samsung Next’s David Lee alongside founders Kadie Okwudili (Agapé), Andy Hoang (Aviron), and Jim Bugwadia (Nirmata) as they discuss the learnings and nuances of bridging Seed to Series A. Brought to you by Samsung Next
+In this panel, join Samsung Next’s David Lee alongside founders Kadie Okwudili (Agapé), Andy Hoang (Aviron), and Jim Bugwadia (Nirmata) as they discuss the learnings and nuances of bridging seed to Series A. Brought to you by Samsung Next.

 Korea Pavilion Pitch Session – Hosted by KOTRA

 We present the 13 pioneering Korean companies that will enrich our lives with their innovative edge.
-The companies specialize in various technologies including Green Tech, AR/VR, 3D Display, AI & Big Data, and Cybersecurity.
+The companies specialize in various technologies, including Green Tech, AR/VR, 3D Display, AI & Big Data and Cybersecurity.
 Don’t miss your chance to catch a glimpse of ingenuity from the technology powerhouse.
-Brought to you by KOTRA
+Brought to you by KOTRA.

 Eliminating Styrofoam Protective Packaging

-Over 380 million tons of plastic are produced every year and 50% of that for single-use purposes such as product packaging.
-Until now, companies have been hard-pressed to find a replacement for styrofoam for protecting fragile items like electronics and appliances.
+Over 380 million tons of plastic are produced every year and 50% of that is for single-use purposes such as product packaging.
+Until now, companies have been hard-pressed to find a replacement for Styrofoam for protecting fragile items like electronics and appliances.
 John Felts of Cruz Foam will discuss the development of bio-benign, compostable alternative materials.
-Tom Chi of At One Ventures, will talk about the importance of investing in environmental and climate entrepreneurs.
-Moderator, Scott Cassel of PSI will lead the discussion on how the packaging value chain can create a truly circular economy.
-Brought to you by Cruz Foam
+Tom Chi of At One Ventures will talk about the importance of investing in environmental and climate entrepreneurs.
+Moderator Scott Cassel of PSI will lead the discussion on how the packaging value chain can create a truly circular economy.
+Brought to you by Cruz Foam.

 Powering What’s Next: Insights from the Enterprise Software Market

-Spurred by digital transformation and the recent shift to remote work, the enterprise software industry has gone from strength-to-strength and competition for deals and valuations are at all-time-highs.
+Spurred by digital transformation and the recent shift to remote work, the enterprise software industry has gone from strength-to-strength and competition for deals and valuations are at all-time highs.
 While investor appetite for enterprise software may be strong, it doesn’t mean that all tech businesses make worthy investments.
-In this panel, hear from Michael Fosnaugh and Monti Saroya, Co-Heads of Vista’s Flagship investment strategy, and a selection of Vista CEOs on the hallmarks of best-in-class software companies and trends driving the industry.
-Brought to you by Vista Equity Partners
+In this panel, hear from Michael Fosnaugh and Monti Saroya, co-heads of Vista’s Flagship investment strategy, and a selection of Vista CEOs on the hallmarks of best-in-class software companies and trends driving the industry.
+Brought to you by Vista Equity Partners.

 TechCrunch Disrupt 2021 takes place September 21-23.
 Don’t have your pass yet?
 Buy one here and check out the breakout sessions for trends, advice and opportunities to help grow your business.